16. Environments and evaluation (*)#

 in the current environment:

-exists("Sepal.Length", envir=globalenv(), inherits=FALSE)
+exists("Sepal.Length", envir=globalenv(), inherits=FALSE) # it is in global

 ## [1] TRUE